acl-401-js-fall-2017/ripe-banana/LAB.md

 #### POST/PATCH

-Studio, Films, and Actors, Reviewers and Reviews can be added or updated.
+Studio, Films, and Actors, Reviewers and Reviews can be added and updated.

 Actors are added to films as part of normal film insert or update.